 The annual incentive (bonus) plan aims to encourage the achievement of financial performance targets and reward the executive officers based on Saputo's success.
-The annual bonus is based solely on the financial performance of the Company or of the relevant division depending on the executive officers, as the Corporate Governance Committee considers that such performances are closely related to and reflect the officers' individual performance.
-Each year, the Corporate Governance Committee determines the financial performance targets which have to be achieved by the Company for the payment of bonuses, and the bonus amount that would be paid to each executive officer for achieving such performance, as well as the maximum bonus amount that would be paid to each executive officer should the targets be exceeded.
+The annual bonus of the executive officers is based solely on the financial performance of the Company or of the relevant division, as the Corporate Governance and HR Committee considers that such performance is closely related to and reflects the officers' individual performance.
+Each year, the Committee determines the financial performance targets which are used for the calculation and payment of bonuses, and the bonus amount that would be paid to each executive officer for achieving such performance, as well as the maximum bonus amount that would be paid to each executive officer should the targets be exceeded.